Medical admission 2021: Latest updates on NEET PG, NEET UG, NEET MDS, INI CET, AIAPGET and DNB PDCET

 NEET UG 2021

+"The NEET(UG) 2021 will be for the first time conducted in 13 languages with new addition of Punjabi and Malayalam," Pradhan said.

+The languages which are now being offered are Hindi, Punjabi, Assamese, Bengali, Odia, Gujarati, Marathi, Telugu, Malayalam, Kannada, Tamil, Urdu and English, he said.

-Medical entrance exam NEET, which was earlier scheduled for August 1, will now be conducted on September 12, Union Education Minister Dharmendra Pradhan announced Monday.
+The Minister had on Monday announced that the NEET which was earlier scheduled on August 1 will now be conducted on September 12.

-"The NEET-UG 2021, will be held on 12th September across the country following COVID-19 protocols.
-The application process will begin from 5 pm today through the NTA website," Pradhan said in a series of tweets.

-"To ensure adherence to COVID-19 protocols, face mask will be provided to all candidates at the centre.
-Staggered time slots during entry and exit, contactless registration, proper sanitisation, seating with social distancing etc. will also be ensured," he said.

-The Education Minister further said that in order to ensure social distancing norms, the number of cities where examination will be conducted has been increased from 155 to 198.
-The number of examination centres will also be increased from 3,862 used in the previous exams.
+The number of cities where examination is conducted will be increased from 155 to 198.
+The number of examination centres will also be increased from 3,862 used in the 2020.

+Last year, it was conducted on September 13 amid strict precautions in view of the COVID-19 pandemic.
+A total of 13.66 lakh candidates had appeared in the exam of whom 7,71,500 qualified.

 NEET MDS